How big is the outdoor advertising industry in the U.S. in terms of revenue?

 Does banning billboards or digital billboards violate the First Amendment right to free speech?

-At this time, no. Most local jurisdictions have the right to enact strict bans on digital signs in spite of state rules that may permit them.
+Most local jurisdictions have the right to enact strict bans on digital signs in spite of state rules that may permit them.
 In almost all states, localities may ban billboards outright or may restrict the size and types of billboards that are allowed.
 The only thing they cannot restrict is the content and what appears on the billboard.
-The U.S. Supreme Court revisits this issue in City of Austin v.
-Reagan, in which a decision is expected in the first half of 2022.
+In 2022, the U.S. Supreme Court recently affirmed the constitutionality of bans on digital billboards in the case of City of Austin v.
+Reagan.

 How do billboards impact property values?